If you have invented something, you can apply for a patent. Find out what patents are and how to apply for one.

 Patent Office: restricted service during corona crisis

 During the corona crisis, the Netherlands Patent Office is closed for visits.
 Letters will not be opened.
 If you want to file patent documents, you are advised to do so digitally, using eLoket.
 See the RVO website for more information on the measures and how to use eLoket.

+A patent is an exclusive right that protects your invention.
 Sometimes a patent offers the best protection for your intellectual property.
-A patent is an exclusive right that protects your invention in respect of a technical product or process.
-If you have invented something, you can apply for a patent.
-Whoever owns a patent can prohibit someone else from copying, selling or importing that invention.
+For instance, if you have invented a technical product or process.
+The owner of a patent can prohibit someone else from copying, selling or importing that invention.
 Even when that other person has come up with the invention himself completely independently.
-Each patent is valid in one or more countries and for a limited period of time.
+Patents are valid in 1 or more countries and for a limited period of time.
 After a patent has expired, the technique is available for use by everyone.
 In order to maintain a patent in the Netherlands, an annual fee must be paid to Netherlands Patent Office.
 The first payment is due at the start of the 4th year after the application has been filed.

 Applying for a patent

 It is up to you to decide whether you want to apply for a patent, and when.
 Is there a market for your invention?
 Conduct market research to find out.
 If there is not enough interest in your product, you ask yourself if it is worth investing time and money.

 If you do apply for a patent, you will be registered as both the applicant and the inventor.
 All patent applications are published.
 If your patented product proves successful, all revenue will be for you.

 Conditions to apply for a patent